StuyPulse/team694.github.io/_posts/2016-03-04-weekly-newsletter.md

 title: Weekly Newsletters
 author: Nicole Shin
 ---
-Here are our our first two weekly newsletters from the first two weeks of the 2016 build season!
-Read about what each of our divisions have been up to throughout the last two weeks.
+Here are our weekly newsletters from the six weeks of the 2016 build season!
+Read about what each of our divisions have been up to throughout build season.

 [Week 1](/downloads/newsletters/week1.pdf)
 - [Week 2](/downloads/newsletters/week2.pdf)